 The reason why it was quite personal was that I wanted to portray it as best as I can.

 Special thanks to Uzay Koldemir who drew “FEAR: Arachne”s featured image.
-She balanced graphic details in the best way possible, still managed to creep me out and saved me from searching up spider photos.
+They balanced graphic details in the best way possible, still managed to creep me out and saved me from searching up spider photos.